 The Hateful Eight

 In the beginning, when the Hangman meets all the people already in the cabin, they lie about who they are, so those scenes are worthless on rewatches.
-Sam Jackson tells some ridiculous story just so he can kill the old Confederate officer, which felt like a weak, random payoff to their animosity.
+Sam Jackson tells some phony ridiculous story just so he can kill the old Confederate officer, which felt like a weak, random payoff to their animosity.
 From then on, it’s revealed that a guy was hiding in the basement and everyone already at the cabin were in cahoots the whole time.
-The movie had me until all that started happening.
-First off all, with the guy in the basement, it makes no sense the people in the cabin didn’t just overpower the Hangman and Sam Jackson from the beginning–they had them out-gunned and the element of surprise, so why wait for hours before making a move?
+The movie had me until all this started happening.
+First off all, with the guy in the basement on their side, it makes no sense the people in the cabin didn’t just overpower the Hangman and Sam Jackson from the beginning.
+They had them out-gunned plus the element of surprise, so why wait for hours before making a move?
 Were they going to wait until their targets fell asleep?
-But what about when the Hangman started collecting everyone’s guns, thus neutralizing their crucial advantage?
-It makes no sense why the conspirators acted they way they did except to drag the film out into 3 hours.
+If that was the case, then what about when the Hangman started collecting everyone’s guns, thus neutralizing their crucial advantage?
+It makes no logical sense why the conspirators acted they way they did.

 I also wasn’t convinced Sam Jackson’s character determined so much information from the fact that the stew tasted the same as when Minnie made it.
+(I mean, cookbooks and written standardized recipes are a thing, right?)
 Or why he also waited so long before making a move.
 He could and should have communicated his suspicions to the Hangman, coach driver and Sheriff on the down low if he were so certain.
 His dramatic monologue revealing the reason he believes Minnie was recently killed has never sounded “right” to me.
-Something about the way it’s written and the lack of coherent logic which led to this conclusion always left me feeling like this scene needed a rewrite.
+Something about the way it’s written and the lack of coherent logic to lead to this conclusion always left me feeling like this scene needed a rewrite.

-The fact that this movie, which promised to be a fascinating interplay of different personalities in close quarters, quickly boiled down to “everyone but the ones whom we saw arrive in the carriage are bad and in cahoots” was a very disappointing payoff.
+The fact that this movie, which promised to be a fascinating interplay of different personalities in close quarters, instead boiled down to “everyone but the people whom we saw arrive in the carriage are bad and in cahoots” was a very disappointing payoff.
 That’s the kind of boring, lame “twist” I’d expect from a first time filmmaker, not a supposed expert in the craft.
-I liked how Sam Jackson and the racist Sheriff learned to get along but I wanted to see that kind of character growth and interplay with everyone.
+I liked how Sam Jackson and the racist Sheriff learned to get along in order to survive, but I wanted to see that kind of character growth and interplay with everyone.
 For example, imagine the Hangman having to rely on Daisy to save him from someone else in the cabin?
 That would have made his over the top abuse towards her actually mean something to the plot.
-Instead it was just petty shock value the entire time.
+Instead every torture he put her through was just for petty shock value the entire time.
 Or what about the coach driver, and how he blew up at the Hangman for making him toss the guns in the outhouse?
-Why didn’t that amount to anything, any climactic fight or forced reliance later on?
+Why didn’t that amount to anything, any climactic fight or forced reliance between the two later on?
 I liked the reveal that Sam Jackson’s Lincoln letter was fake, and why he made it, but I wanted those kinds of character reveals and vulnerability with everyone…or at least more of them.
 As is, there’s no reason that this simplistic story needed to be 3 hours long or include so many characters just to be cannon fodder.